AdyGCode/xxx-iot-server/README.md

 If you edited it all correctly then the commands will be executed, creating a new user, new password and new database ready for the rest of the server (and dashboard).

-Here is an example of the output from the commands after successfully running (note we used `xxx` for our initials:
+Here is an example of the output from the commands after successfully running *(note: we used `xxx` for our initials)*:
 ```text
     MariaDB [(none)]> DROP DATABASE IF EXISTS xxx_iot;
     Query OK, 0 rows affected (0.002 sec)